GazzaJ/CI-MS3-W3Recipes/README.md

 ### **The 5 Planes of UX** <a name="planes"></a>
-The five planes provide a framework for discussing user experience.
+The five planes provide a framework to discuss the design and development of this app.

 #### **Strategy**
-The purpose of W3 Recipes website is to provide users with a convenient and easy means of searching, uploading and editting their favourite recipes.
-The aim is to try and add a fun spin on the typical recipe website by encoraging the users to upload as many recipes from as many different countries as possible to provide a wide array of recipes, and as a bit of fun to track progress in this respect using the dashboard.
+The purpose of W3 Recipes website is to provide users with a convenient and easy means of searching and sharing (uploading and editting) their favourite recipes.
+The aim is to try and add a fun spin on the typical recipe website by encoraging the users to upload their favourite recipes from as many different countries from around the World as possible to provide a wide array of recipes, and as a bit of fun to enable them to track progress in this respect using the dashboard.
- - As the site owner and a keen cook I get to share a recipe database with like minded users
+ - As the site owner and a keen cook I get to share a recipe database with like minded users, and in exchange for the development get some new recipes to try.
- - Users get to upload and share their rewcipes with other users and in return get a global recipe database.
+ - Users also get access to all of those recipes and get to upload and share their recipes with a community of like minded keen cooks.

 #### **Scope**
-The scope for W3Recipes revolves around the ability of users to:
- - Sign-up
-The full functionality of the site is provided to users who chose to sign-up to the site.
- - Edit their Profile
-Once signed-up users have the ability to edit their profile; providing:
-   - A Profile image
-   - Their location - nearest Town or City

-  They can also choose to subscribe by providing their email address.
-Once signed up useres have the ability to
- - Search any recipe in the website filtered by
-    - Country
-    - Or using keyword searches
- - Upload their own Recipes
- - Edit their Recipes
- The site ensures users are ONLY able to edit their own recipes
- - Delete Recipes
- The site ensures users are ONLY able to delete recipes they themselves uploaded Users can track
+The key features required to enable this app to function as designed are centered around CRUD interactions with a MongoDB Atlas cloud database management system.:
  - **Create** or upload a recipe into the database which can then be viewed by all other registered users
  - **Read**, or view all of the recipes stored in the database.
     - The list of recipes can be filtered by country of origin